MikeTannenbaum/digital-garden-jekyll-template/_notes/browsing the internet through multiple tabs is non-linear thinking.md

 ---
 title: browsing the internet through multiple tabs is non-linear thinking
 ---
 Browser tabs enable us to pickup and leave off any task at any point in time.
-This is essentially a form of [[non-linear thinking]], since our minds are holding space for multiple threads of thought at basically the same time.
+This is essentially a form of [[non-linear thinking]], since our minds are holding space for multiple threads of thought at the same time.

-It's constant [[context shifting]], for better or for worse, but it can also be an effective method of following thoughts and curiosity to see where your mind leads.

-This emboldens distraction and discovery, one if which can be incredibly productive.
+It's constant [[context shifting]], which can be draining on the mind, but it can also be an effective method of following thoughts and curiosity to see where your mind leads.
+This emboldens distraction and discovery, one of which can be incredibly productive.
+So why not play along and follow your curiosity?

 Until recently we have not had effective tools to help us capture and truly make sense of the information we collect on a daily basis.
 Most were analog systems which are in entirely different leagues than digital tools.